 1. Your credit score affects your mortgage approval and the interest you pay

-Mortgage providers use your credit score to determine your mortgage approval and the interest you will pay.
-If you have a bad credit score, you will not qualify for a mortgage.
-In addition, it costs you more to borrow money as your credit score goes lower.
+Mortgage companies use your credit score to determine your mortgage approval and the interest you will pay.
+You will not qualify for a mortgage with a bad credit score.
+If you qualify, you will pay a higher interest rate.

 3. Your credit score determines your approval rate and security deposit when renting an apartment or a house